jbenet/bson-cpp/README.md

 Other BSON implementations are available for most languages at http://bsonspec.org.

+## Status: beta

+Note that this is not yet ready for production.
+While all the majority of the code has been thoroughly tested in the mongodb distribution, this fork is not yet proved stable.

 ## Building

 The build system here uses autotools.
 It is a bit unconventional: it hides all